jieguangzhou/DolphinScheduler-MLOps-Stock-Analysis/README.md

 region = <YOUR AWS SECRET KEY>
 ```

-After preparing the configuration, we need to prepare the python environment
+After preparing the configuration, we need to prepare the python environment to run the dmsa project.

 ```shell
 virtualenv -p /usr/bin/python3 env